SapienzaNLP/mwsd-datasets/README.md

 - `cd inventory_building`
 - `cp /path/to/BabelNet-API-[VERSION]/resources/* .`
 - `cp /path/to/BabelNet-API-[VERSION]/config .`
-- Setup the config properly **this step is essential, if not properly setup, you may end up having wrong inventories** (More on this will follow).
+- Setup the properties files properly **this step is essential, if not properly setup, you may end up having wrong inventories** (More on this will follow).
 - `bash create_inventories_sem13_15.sh -i /path/to/output_inventories/ -d /path/to/multilingual_wsd_wn_v1.0 -s [wn|all]`
 - Check out the inventories in `/path/to/output_inventories/[lang]` where lang may be one among \[de, es, fr, it\]